Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

-This is not true, for example, for the $\Tsplit$ operator of non-minimally coupled fields, so these inequalities cannot be used in this case.
-State-dependent bounds have been derived for the non-minimally coupled field \cite{Fewster:2007ec, Fewster:2018pey, Fliss:2023rzi}.
+This is not true, for~example, for~the $\Tsplit$ operator of nonminimally coupled fields, so these inequalities cannot be used in this case.
+State-dependent bounds have been derived for the nonminimally coupled field~\cite{Fewster:2007ec, Fewster:2018pey, Fliss:2023rzi}.

+The general inequality of Equation~\eqref{eqn:generalQEI} can be used to derive the explicit dependence of the bound on spacetime curvature.
+This was done in Ref.~\cite{Kontou:2014tha}, where a worldline QEI for the energy density was derived for the minimally coupled free massless scalar.
+The~spacetime curvature considered was small \endnote{In the sense that only terms of first order in curvature were considered.}.
+The~bound takes the form